cloudflare/cloudflare-docs/content/rules/configuration-rules/settings.md

 [Hotlink Protection](/waf/tools/scrape-shield/hotlink-protection/) prevents your images from being used by other sites, potentially reducing the bandwidth consumed by your origin server.

-Use this setting to enable or disable Hotlink Protection for matching requests.
+Use this setting to turn on or off Hotlink Protection for matching requests.

 {{<details header="API information">}}